telepresenceio/telepresence/docs/tutorials/java.md

 ### Kubernetes Client

-If you are using a Kubernetes client like this [one](https://github.com/fabric8io/kubernetes-client), you need to make sure the process can access service account information.
+If you are using a Kubernetes client like this [one](https://github.com/fabric8io/kubernetes-client), you need to make sure the client can access service account information.
 This can be done with the `--mount` command introduced in `Telepresence 0.85`.

 We need to add the following to the command:

-* `--mount /tmp/known` To tell `Telepresence` to mount `TELEPRESENCE_ROOT` to a known folder
+* `--mount /tmp/known` Tells `Telepresence` to mount `TELEPRESENCE_ROOT` to a known folder
-* `-v=/tmp/known/var/run/secrets:/var/run/secrets` This is another Docker mounting command to mount the know folder to `/var/run/secrets` in the local container.
+* `-v=/tmp/known/var/run/secrets:/var/run/secrets` This is another Docker mounting command to mount the known folder to `/var/run/secrets` in the local container.
 The [Fabric8 Kubernetes client](https://github.com/fabric8io/kubernetes-client) can find the secrets there as it would inside Kubernetes

 So our `telepresense.sh` file would look like that